Understanding Yin Yoga | PYC Blog | The Power Yoga Co.

 “We don’t use our body to get into a pose, we use the pose to get into our body”

-The most skilful way I have learnt to practice and teach is to honour each unique individual, the idiosyncrasies of their bodies, their skeletal structures and understanding that I do not know what is happening in their head space.
-We can learn so very much from our yin, both practising and teaching.
+The most skilful way I have learned to practice and teach is by honouring each unique individual – the idiosyncrasies of their bodies, their skeletal structures, etc. – and understanding that I do not know what is happening in their head space.
+We can learn so very much from yin, both by practising and teaching.
 The task is to show up and be present.
-To begin the act and art of surrender into what is and eventually learning to find peace within the discomfort and challenge of the postures.
+To begin the act and art of surrendering into what is, and eventually learning to find peace within the discomfort and challenge of the postures.